 The Challenge

-One solution for this risk is insurance.
-Over the past 30 years, weather-based index insurance has been heavily marketed and studied throughout the developing world, and numerous studies have documented their positive effects on a range of development outcomes.
-These include increasing the adoption of advanced productive technologies, improving access to credit and helping families to better cope with shocks.[1]
+Over the past 30 years, weather-based index insurance products have been offered to farmers in many developing countries.
+Index insurance’s documented, positive effects among farmers include increasing adoption of advanced productive technologies, improving access to credit, and helping families cope with shocks.

 Research Design